jeremiahsosa77/Thrive_Fitness_App/README.md

 # Thrive Fitness/Wellness App

 **Fitness App** is a comprehensive mobile application built using **Android Studio**, **Java**, and **Firebase** to help users log their workouts, track meals, monitor progress, and receive personalized recommendations.
-The app provides workout logging, meal tracking, AI-powered chatbots, a virtual pet, and much more.
+The app provides workout logging, meal tracking, an AI powered chatbot and much more.

 ---